 Product display ads are Amazon PPC (pay-per-click) ads and they’re insanely popular.
 They appear virtually everywhere and have a relatively high conversion rate of roughly 10%.

 Sponsored brand ads feature a headline, logo, and up to three of your products.
 They can be found on the search page and help drive brand awareness.

 Amazon display ads are CPC (cost-per-click) ads that can be displayed not only on the Amazon website and app but also on websites and apps that aren’t owned by Amazon.
 You can customize these ads to take users to your Amazon store, product page, or even a custom optimized landing page.

 You may be selling on Amazon, but this doesn’t mean your advertising is limited to the platform.
 Third-party advertising can help increase clickthrough and conversion rates.
 Make sure to always optimize your ads by utilizing data.
 Automated data reporting helps with that tremendously.

 Google receives over 63,000 searches per second, making it a valuable marketing channel.
+Google ads for ecommerce are a significant part of overall ads run on Google.
 With Google Ads, you can take advantage of features like retargeting and email marketing.

 Facebook is a major player in social media.
 Utilizing their paid ads platform, you can push a completely new audience of customers to your Amazon store and products.

 One of the most popular features of Amazon is its review system.
-Focusing on getting positive reviews can help boost your product popularity organically.
+Once a potential buyer reads the product description, the next thing they will do is verify if the product is of high-quality according to the top product reviews.
+Focusing on getting positive reviews can help boost your product’s popularity organically.
 Offering incentives like temporarily lowering your prices or sending out free products can encourage customers to leave good reviews.

 5 tips for your Amazon listings